feixh/GeoSup/README.md

 [UCLA Vision Lab](http://vision.ucla.edu/)

-If you find the paper or the code in this repo useful, please cite the following paper:
+If you find the [paper][icra19_paper] or the code in this repo useful, please cite the following paper:

 ```
 @incollection{feiWS19,